Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4

-Our analysis also pursued a second goal: assessing if and how a potential anisotropy of the Hubble constant in the local Universe might influence the Hubble tension.
+Finally, we examined whether the detected anisotropy could have a significant impact on the Hubble tension.
 Figure~\ref{fig:trends_Li_1} shows the $35$ host galaxies from Table~$3$ of \cite{Li:2025lfp}, the largest current sample of galaxies with \textit{HST} and \textit{JWST} TRGB measurements.
-Circles mark the hosts used by the \textit{CCHP} team to estimate $H_0$, whose value differs from that of \textit{SH0ES} and is not in tension with \textit{Planck} estimation; tick symbols indicate hosts excluded from \textit{CCHP}.
+Circles mark the hosts used by the \textit{CCHP} team to estimate $H_0$, whose value differs from that of \textit{SH0ES} and is not in tension with \textit{Planck} estimation; triangles indicate hosts excluded from \textit{CCHP}.
 According to \textit{SH0ES} team \cite{Li:2025lfp}, these excluded hosts reconcile the two estimates, implying a selection bias in \textit{CCHP}.
 Interpreting the role of the detected anisotropy in this context is not straightforward.
-In the CF4$_{obs}$ sample (left panels of Fig.~\ref{fig:trends_Li_1}), which reflects the imprint of peculiar velocities on $H_0$, most hosts discarded by \textit{CCHP} fall within (or close to) the ``hot'' regions of the anisotropy signal.
-This suggests that including them would effectively increase $H_0$.
-Indeed, the \textit{CCHP}.
-It should be noted that the CCHP team does not apply peculiar-velocity corrections, which are known to raise $H_0$ \cite{Li:2025lfp}.
-The situation does not seem to change in the CF4$_{pec}$ case the situation reverses, with most hosts lying in the proximity of the ``cold'' regions, implying that both \textit{CCHP} and \textit{SH0ES} samples could be actually underestimating the cosmological value of $H_0$, thus exacerbating the Hubble tension.
+In the CF4 sample (left panels of Fig.~\ref{fig:trends_Li_1}), which reflects the imprint of peculiar velocities on $H_0$, the hosts discarded by \textit{CCHP} do not appear to be preferentially concentrated in a ``hot'' or ``cold'' region of the detected anisotropy signal.
+This suggests that including them would not significantly alter the estimation of $H_0$ from \textit{CCHP}.
+It should be noted that the CCHP team does not apply peculiar-velocity corrections, which are known to increase $H_0$ \cite{Li:2025lfp}.
+The situation does not seem to change in the CF4$_{pec}$ case, although we observe that most of the hosts are located near the ``cold'' regions.This implies that both the \textit{CCHP} and \textit{SH0ES} samples could actually be underestimating the cosmological value of $H_0$, thus exacerbating the Hubble tension.

-A broader perspective requires recalling that these hosts are part of the sample which is used by \textit{SH0ES} to provide a powerful constraint on the magnitude zero-point of SNeIa.
+Taking a broader perspective, it is important to recall that these hosts are part of the sample which is used by \textit{SH0ES} to provide a powerful constraint on the magnitude zero-point of SNeIa.